MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-azure-ad-b2c.md

 ### Register the sample application with your Azure AD B2C tenant

 This sample comes with a pre-registered application for testing purposes.
-If you would like to use your own **Azure AD B2C** tenant and application, follow the steps below to register and configure the application in the **Azure Portal**.
+If you would like to use your own Azure AD B2C tenant and application, follow the steps below to register and configure the application in the **Azure Portal**.
 Otherwise, continue with the steps for [Run the sample](#run-the-sample).

 ### Choose the Azure AD B2C tenant where you want to create your applications

 As a first step, you need to:

 1. Sign in to the [Azure portal](https://portal.azure.com).
-1. If your account is present in more than one **Azure AD B2C** tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Azure AD B2C tenant.
+1. If your account is present in more than one Azure AD B2C tenant, select your profile in the corner of the Azure portal, and then select **Switch directory** to change your session to the desired Azure AD B2C tenant.

 ### Create user flows and custom policies